 - Instrument for Pre-accession Assistance (IPA):

-Albania, Bosnia and Herzegovina, The Republic of North Macedonia, Kosovo*, Montenegro, Serbia and Turkey.
+Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia, Serbia and Turkey.

 - European Neighbourhood Policy (ENP):

 • ENI South: Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine* and Tunisia.

 • ENI East: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.

 In the IPA region, Twinning aims to provide support for the transposition, implementation and enforcement of the EU legislation (the Union acquis).
 It builds up capacities of beneficiary countries' public administrations throughout the accession process, resulting in progressive, positive developments in the region.
 Twinning strives to share good practices developed within the EU with beneficiary public administrations and to foster long-term relationships between administrations of existing and future EU countries.